jeromebq/PCF_AddressAPI/README.md

 4 - On the tab "Control" add the PCF and select in which case you want display it
 5 - Below you need to select fields corresponding to the postal code and the city
 6 - Publish

- NOTE : The custom control works only with new address field of type text

 ![alt text](img/config.png)